arricor/deep-learning-machine/README.md

-# Arricor Infrastructure Provisioning
+# Deep Learning Machine

-This repository contains an Ansible playbook and instructions to create and manage Arricor's bare metal deep learning machines.
+This repository contains an Ansible playbook and instructions to create and manage a single (or many) bare metal deep learning machines.
 For a description of why Ansible was chosen and what other alternatives were considered, please see [ToolSelection.md](ToolSelection.md)

+## What's Included
+After running the ansible script your machines will be loaded with the following:

+1. Python 3
+2. CUDA Drivers
+3. Tensorflow GPU
+4. JupyterLab

 ## Using This Repository to Configure Your Environment